NormandaleWells/CSn/CS1/Algorithm_correctness.md

-TODO: Have this reviewed by someone who knows what they're talking about.
+TODO: Have this reviewed by someone for correctness, and for consistency with the discrete math course.

 Computer programming is a very logical - and therefore very mathematical - activity.
 It is often useful to think of a function as a theorem that can be proven,